About

 • My agricultural clock is ticking.

-• I love garden alchemy- last year’s leaves turning into garlic, poop turning into tomatoes, and slugs turning into eggs.
+• I love garden alchemy- last year’s leaves turning into garlic, manure turning into tomatoes, and slugs turning into eggs.

 • My bedtime reading is a cookbook.